gradescope/autograder_samples/docs/specs.md

 Your autograder's output should be in the file results.json, in the following format:

 ```
-{ "score": 44.0, // optional, but required if not on each test case below
+{ "score": 44.0, // optional, but required if not on each test case below.
+Overrides total of tests if specified.
   "execution_time": 136, // optional, seconds
   "output": "Text relevant to the entire submission", // optional
   "visibility": "after_due_date", // Optional visibility setting